nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-the-nuxeo-platform-on-windows.md

 **Installation path**

 On Windows in general, and especially on Windows 7 or later versions, it is highly recommended to install your Nuxeo application at the root of a disk (`C:\Nuxeo` for instance),&nbsp;because of rights issues, limitations on paths length, 32/64 bits conflicts,...
-An installation in another folder could provoke restart issues at end of the [startup wizard steps]({{page page='configuration-wizard'}}).

 ![]({{file name='DM-Windows_installer.png'}} ?w=300)